JrVolt/DJI2Lz/README.md

 ## Editing

-The script will export a lots of trasparent .png in UHD resolution (3840x2160) In you preferred video editor make sure to strech each to cover 1 ses of video, based on your timeline's frame rate.
+The script will export lots of trasparent .png in UHD resolution (3840x2160) In you preferred video editor make sure to strech each to cover 1 sec of video, based on your timeline's frame rate.

 (IE: Video@25p each .png shuld last 25 frames.)

 ### External Dependencies

 This project uses an executable from another open-source project named `dji-log-parser` by `lvauvillier` .
 The binary is provided along with the files for user convenience.
+All credit for that to him.
 However, you must obtain and add a valid DJI API key to decode the flight log.

 API Setup:
 1. Rename `SAMPLE_DJI_API_KEY.py` in `DJI_API_KEY.py`